LuminanceHDR/LuminanceHDR/README.md

 3. Run `make`
 4. Run `make install`.

-Optional
+Optional switches to be included in the `cmake` command:

-1. To build in verbose mode, include `-DVERBOSE=ON` in the cmake command
+1. To build in verbose mode, include `-DVERBOSE=ON`
+2. If you make your own builds, include `-DPROC_TARGET_NUMBER=2` for maximum speed.
+Keep in mind that this build will only work on the machine you built it.

 Include `-lrtprocess`, and `#include <rtprocess/librtprocess.h>` to use this library.